Tacubaya metro station

 Tacubaya is a station on Lines 1, 7 and 9 of the Mexico City Metro system.
 It is located in the Miguel Hidalgo borough, west of the city centre.
 In 2019, the station had a total average ridership of 85,800 passengers per day, making it the fifth busiest station in the network.
+From 2023 to 2025, the Line 1 station was closed for modernization work on the tunnel and the line's technical equipment.

 Name and pictogram

 The station takes its name from the neighborhood it is located in: Tacubaya.
 The origin of this zone of the city can be traced back to an Aztec settlement, which back then was at the edge of Lake Texcoco.
 The name Tacubaya is a Spanish barbarism that derived from the Nahuatl Atlacuihuayan, that means "where water joins".

 Therefore, the station pictogram represents a water bowl, that also resembles the glyph of the Aztec settlement of Tacubaya found at the Codex Mendoza.

 History

 Service at this station began on 20 November 1970, when Line 1 was expanded westwards from Juanacatlán to Tacubaya.
 On 22 August 1985, Metro Tacubaya became a transfer station, when the second stretch of Line 7 was inaugurated, from Auditorio to Tacubaya.
 In 1988, Line 9 was connected to the station as part of the final stretch of Line 9, inaugurated on 29 August 1988, going from Centro Médico to Tacubaya, thus becoming the western terminus of the line.

 According to earlier plans for the metro, Line 9 was supposed to be extended towards Observatorio.
 This is the reason why on Line 9 platforms of Tacubaya signs stating that the station is a provisional terminal can be seen since its opening in 1988.
 In 2018, the Sistema de Transporte Colectivo announced plans to complete this expansion from Tacubaya to Observatorio.
 Mexico City government announced shortly after that no works would be done during 2019; and as of early 2020, works still have not been started.